-Nachos don’t have to be a belly-buster—in fact we prefer this lighter version using coconut tortilla chips and Greek yogurt.
+We love this lighter version of nachos with coconut tortilla chips and Greek yogurt.
 The white beans are mild and creamy, the perfect foil for the spicy jalapeño, bright cilantro, and acidic lime juice.

 For the refried beans: